RocketBD/RandomDeskSequence/README.md

 # How to use

 **For normal users:**
-All you need to is to copy the ordered list (in UTF-8 coded text file (*.txt)) into where you save this program.
+All you need to is to copy the ordered list (in UTF-8 coded text file (`names.txt`)) into where you save this program.
 (Not yet implemented)
 **For developers:**
 Copy your file into *src/cn/rocket/randdeskseq/main/names.txt*.